-Public state agencies and officials that use mobile devices for official/business purposes should have the ability to comply with archiving requirements mandated by both FOIA and state public records laws.
+Public state agencies and officials that use mobile devices for official, business purposes should have the ability to comply with archiving requirements mandated by the state-imposed public records laws.

 Some of the crucial points in the directive highlight the need to store and retain records in a trustworthy and tamper-proof manner, as well as the ability to locate, retrieve and deliver them in a timely manner.

 To stay compliant with NARA, agencies need to be able to: